gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 Type `/app/bin/live_beats remote` to get shell access.

 From there can see the region you are connected to by typing in `System.get_env("FLY_REGION")`.
 Fly.io provides that environment variable for you.
-In our case it's `lhr`.
+In my case it's `lhr`.

 You can also type `Node.list()` to get an array of the _other_ nodes in the cluster, of the format `app-name@IPv6`.
-In our case we have two machines and so this array has one element.
-It's the IPv6 of the _other_ one.
-Type `Ctrl+\` and then `exit` to leave the shell.
+In my case we have two machines and so this array has one element.
+It's the IPv6 of the _other_ one e.g:

-We tried with ours:

 ```sh
  $ flyctl ssh console